 Hudson Compost Services (HCS) has partnered with the Town of Greenburgh to provide you weekly food scrap pickups.
-For $5/week, HCS will begin offering curbside pickup (similar to current trash/recycling programs) and deliver your food scraps to designated composting drop-off sites.
-To sign up for the waiting list or to learn more, please visit hudsoncompost.com
+For $5/week, HCS has begun offering curbside pickup (similar to current trash/recycling programs) and delivery of your food scraps to designated composting drop-off sites.
+To sign up or to learn more, please visit hudsoncompost.com

 HCS began operating food-scrap pickups in 2019, servicing the residents of Hastings-on-Hudson as a pilot program.
 After successfully onboarding and managing over 50 subscriptions and receiving nothing but positive feedback from our members, HCS is beginning to expand to other neighboring communities.
 We plan to roll out our town-wide Greenburgh operations in Spring 2021.